-- Skirts should not be shorter than mid-thigh unless shorts with an inseam of at least five inches are worn underneath the skirt. - Clothing shall not contain words or depictions that are illegal for use by minors or displaying obscene material, profanity or references to subversion are not allowed. - Visible body piercing that might cause a disruption to the educational process must be covered or removed. - No hats, hoods, bandanas or scarves may be worn as a head covering in the building. - No outerwear including coats, hats, gloves, scarves, sunglasses etc. may be worn inside in the building. - Baggie pants which show underwear and/or low back skin or midsections are not acceptable school apparel. - Jeans/pants are not to have holes where undergarments could be visible. - Any accessories that pose a disruption to the educational process will be removed.
+- Clothing shall not contain words or depictions that are illegal for use by minors or displaying obscene material, profanity or references to subversion are not allowed. - Visible body piercing that might cause a disruption to the educational process must be covered or removed. - No hats, hoods, bandanas or scarves may be worn as a head covering in the building. - No outerwear including coats, hats, gloves, scarves, sunglasses etc. may be worn inside in the building. - Baggie pants which show underwear and/or low back skin or midsections are not acceptable school apparel. - The torso must be covered from a reasonable length to mid-thigh so as not to reveal any body parts or underwear beneath while sitting, standing, squatting, or walking.
+This includes low rise jeans, shorts, skirts, spandex, "yoga pants, and pants. - Jeans/pants are not to have holes where undergarments could be visible. - Any accessories that pose a disruption to the educational process will be removed.